linikerunk/voxus-invest/README.md

 ## 💻 About

-**Voxus Investiment** - is an API project that aims to provide a backend for a web system where can register their purchases wallets and track the cashback return of each one.
+**Voxus Investiment** - is an API project that aims to provide a backend for a web system where can register their purchases investment and generate the bills.

 ---

 ## ⚙️ Features

 ### API Routes:
-✔️ Route to register a new reseller.
+✔️ Route to register a new client.
 (It's called user within API and database)
 ✔️ Route to validate a reseller login and obtain a JWT token.
-✔️ Route to register a new purchase.
+✔️ Route to register a new investment.
-✔️ Route to edit a validating purchase.
-✔️ Route to delete a purchase in validation.
+✔️ Route to list the investments.
-✔️ Route to list registered purchases.
+✔️ Route to filter the datetime of investment was bought
-✔️ Route to display cashback accumulated so far.
-(Sum of purchases registered in the API + value from external API)

 ### Technical resources:
 ✔️ Interactive documentation with OpenAPI (swagger)
 ✔️ Documentation with Redoc
 ✔️ JWT authentication
-✔️ Unitary tests
-✔️ Integration Tests (I chose to use the "tests trophy", if you don't know it you can see more about it [here](https://kentcdodds.com/blog/write-tests).)
 ✔️ Asynchronous database layer (both Postgres and SqLite)
 ✔️ Database Migrations
 ✔️ Dockerized application
-✔️ CI/CD using **AWS RDS**, **AWS ECR**, **AWS Lambda** and **AWS API Gateway** and **Serverless framework**
+✔️ Micro-services with front-end with React to consume back-end

 ---

 ## 👀 Demo

-The application is available on AWS:
+The application is available on heroku and vercel:

 <a href="https://85oefk100h.execute-api.us-east-1.amazonaws.com/dev/docs">
   <img alt="CashBack GB" src="https://img.shields.io/badge/Access%20interactive%20documentation%20-OpenAPI-%2304D361">